ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 layout: article.html
 title: "Vaginal Yeast Infection Home Remedies: What You Need to Know"
 meta:
-  description: Learn about vaginal yeast infection home remedies.
-Read about the signs of a yeast infection, what causes it, what it looks like, and what is a yeast infection.
+  description: Master yeast infection home remedies.
+Learn the signs of a vaginal yeast infection, what causes it, how long it lasts, and what it is.
-  keywords: TODO
+  keywords: yeast infection, women's health, women's health care, women's health problems, women's health and fitness
+publish:
+  author: Michael Koch
+  date: August 26, 2020
 ---

 ![vaginal-yeast-infection-itch](/Volumes/GoogleDrive/My Drive/1_Site Development/0_Articles/yeast-infection-home-remedies/images/vaginal-yeast-infection-itch.jpg)